November, 2024

 Jemma Arakelyan: Dr. Kucherlapati, can you discuss the role of recent advancement in genetic research that have contributed to the development of diagnostics and treatments of various cancer types?

-One of the big revolutions as a result of that is that new DNA sequencing technologies now enable diagnostic measures for many, many different disorders.
+Raju Kucherlapati: One of the big revolutions as a result of that is that new DNA sequencing technologies now enable diagnostic measures for many, many different disorders.
 For example, it turns out that in the United States and many other places, women who are 35 years and older, if they become pregnant, the doctors would recommend that they would do a fetal genetic testing.
-In the past, fetal genetic testing was done through amniocentesis or Coriolis sampling.
+In the past, fetal genetic testing was done through amniocentesis or chorionic villus sampling.
 And both of them are invasive ways of obtaining fetal cells from the pregnant mother to find out if there is anything wrong with the fetus.
 Now, we are able to take a small amount of blood from the pregnant mother, and examine the DNA.
 This is a huge revolution.

 Jemma Arakelyan: That’s amazing.
 And how do you envision the future?

+Raju Kucherlapati: The example that I provided to you right now has already revolutionized pre-natal diagnosis.
+Similarly, it turns out that in China, every year, a large number of children are born.
 The one-child policy doesn’t exist anymore, there are more births.
-And it turns out about 5% of the newborns have some type of diabetes.
+And it turns out about 5% of the newborns have some type of birth defects.
 In the past, it was not really possible to easily identify what the defect is.
-Now, we produce this DNA sequencing to be able to examine the result of DNA in a relatively short period of time, like within a week.
+Now, we can use DNA sequencing to to determine any genetic changes in a relatively short period of time, like within a week.
 And if there’s something wrong with it, you’ll be able to find out what is wrong with this child.

 This is turning out to be very important, that you’d be able to prevent important diseases or identify diseases very early, so you’d be able to treat them.
-As a result of this deep knowledge that I’ve been receiving, pharmaceutical companies and biotech companies have recognized the importance of them and using that information, develop new drugs and therapies.That’s also revolutionizing changes enormously.
+As a result of this deep knowledge, pharmaceutical companies and biotech companies have recognized the importance of them and using that information, develop new drugs and therapies.
+That’s also revolutionizing changes enormously.

 Many diseases that were considered to be incurable 20-25 years ago, now have treatments for them.
 An example of that is cystic fibrosis, a relatively common, childhood disorder.
 Today, it turns out that a company, in the United States developed a new drug which is capable of treating children with this disease.